sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Tweaked the UI texture slightly
 - Imported animations for enemy attack, hurt and death
 - Enemy animations implemented for attack, hurt and death
+- Transitioning to the next floor is now optional.